 The machines have become the target of legislation for the past two years to remove any doubt, penalize liquor retailers who host the machines and require any machine offering cash prizes to be certified by either the Missouri Gaming Commission or the Missouri Lottery Commission.
 Opponents charge the estimated 14,000 game machines are costing the state millions in revenue that would be used for schools and veterans.

 Torch Electronics of Wildwood, a company that has made major campaign donations in Missouri and hired well-connected lobbyists to promote its business, is trying to block those investigations with a lawsuit filed Feb.
 10 in Cole County.
-Along with Midwest Petroleum, owner of 44 convenience stores, Torch sued the patrol, the Department of Public Safety and Division of Alcohol and Tobacco Control, alleging a campaign of “harassment and intimidation.”
+Along with Warrenton Oil Company, owner of 37 convenience stores, Torch sued the patrol, the Department of Public Safety and Division of Alcohol and Tobacco Control, alleging a campaign of “harassment and intimidation.”

 Torch, and two other vendors, are charged in Linn County with felony promotion of gambling charges.
 James McNutt, the president of Midwest Petroleum, is charged with misdemeanor possession of a gambling device in Franklin County.

 In the Andrew County case, patrol Sgt.
 Trayton Pitts visited The Junction on Oct.
 27, 2020, and played one of the 11 machines.
 After determining that it operated like other machines that have been subject to prosecution, Pitts contacted the Country Club Village police, who told the store that the machines had to be removed by Nov.
 6.

 When Pitts returned, the machines were still there.
 When they were opened after being seized, the internal memory showed they had a total cash intake of $538,974 and payouts of $361,866.
 The profit of $177,107 was split between the vendor and the store.